10up/headstartwp/packages/hooks/README.md

 * [`useEvent`](src/useEvent/README.md) - Hook for `addEventListener` to any element.
 * [`useFocusTrap`](src/useFocusTrap/README.md) - Hook to trap focus inside a DOM element.
 This is great for trapping the focus within a Modal for example.
 * [`useIsTransitioning`](src/useIsTransitioning/README.md) - Context + Hook that tracks `routeChange` events from [Next's Router](https://nextjs.org/docs/api-reference/next/router).
+* [`useKey`](src/useKey/README.md) - A convenient wrapper around [`useEvent`](src/useEvent/README.md) to handle key presses allowing to send either the key being watched, a function to evaluate or any truthy/falsy value.

 ## Development